 The dominant authority of millennial preachers will not simply replace the authority of traditional preachers.
 These millennial preachers are only making the multiplicity of Indonesian preachers' authority.
 Traditional Muslim preachers already established religious authority through their preaching, education institution and their roles in the society.
 Some of them live in Kampung or villages as the living model.
 Sometimes they preach with local languages.
 Because many of them do not use social media, their authority may be reduced.
-Based on theory of structuration's Anthony Giddens, their authority can be kept when they are able to 'capitalize' language through social media.
-The authority needs the capitalization of language both through oral and written language.
+Based on theory of structuration's Anthony Giddens,19 their authority of preachers during this millennial age very much depends on the popularity, while the authority needs the capitalization of language both through oral and written language.
 It is difficult to gain popularity when one does not have access on social media during this time.
 The traditional preachers however have the authority because they have religious knowledge, behavior and moral as the role model in daily life.
 Their authority is genuinely produced from the depth of religious knowledge owned.